data-science-math285-w20/github-classroom-for-students/README.md

 3. **(non-mirage users)** Install Git.
 Directions for both Windows & Mac here: http://happygitwithr.com/install-git.html.
 Windows users should follow Option 1 in 7.2.
 Mac users can follow Option 1 in 7.3 if comfortable, otherwise follow Option 2

 4. **(everyone)** Setup options in Git.
 Open up the shell in R Studio by clicking Tools -> Shell.
 Enter the three lines of code here: http://happygitwithr.com/hello-git.html, changing the first two lines to your own name and email (this should be the email associated with your GitHub account).

-Note that Windows users should read section 8.1 in the above link carefully
+5. **(everyone)** This step explains how to use GitHub on Rstudio without having to enter your password everytime to connect.
+This is an optional step since you can still use GitHub without setting up a SSH key or caching credentials, you will just need to enter your password every time you push or pull with GitHub.
+Pick one method below: SSH or cache creds for HTTPS

-5. **(everyone)** Generate a SSH key so you don’t need to enter your password every time you interact with GitHub.
+One method is to generate a SSH key so you don’t need to enter your password every time you interact with GitHub.
 First check to see if you have a SSH key.
-Go into the shell (again, through RStudio Tools -> Shell) and complete on this page http://happygitwithr.com/ssh-keys.html, which is Chapter 12 in Happy Git with R. This is an optional step since you can still use GitHub without setting up a SSH key, you will just need to enter your password every time you push or pull with GitHub.
+Go into the shell (again, through RStudio Tools -> Shell) and complete on this page http://happygitwithr.com/ssh-keys.html, which is Chapter 12 in Happy Git with R.

+A second method is to cache credentials for using a HTTPS linked project.
+Go into the shell (again, through RStudio Tools -> Shell) and complete on this page http://happygitwithr.com/credential-caching.html, which is Chapter 11 in Happy Git with R.

 6. **(everyone)**  Follow the instructions here (http://happygitwithr.com/push-pull-github.html) to ensure you can connect to GitHub from your computer.